 Robert was born in New York to Hyman and Martha Katz.
 Robert (“Robbie” to his siblings) was the eldest of four.
 The family moved to Southern California when he was 3.
 Although he came here at such an early age, he finds it funny that people have often said they detect a New York accent.

 Robert attended Hollywood High in Hollywood, CA, where he played football and was in the chess club.
 At his mother’s encouragement, he joined the AZA (an international youth-led fraternal organization for Jewish teenagers).

-Robert was president of Association of California State Attorneys for a number of years after holding other board positions.
-As a member of ACSA he was active in coordinating efforts to make all levels of law enforcement more effective.
+Robert was president of Association of California State Attorneys (ACSA) for a number of years after holding other board positions.
+As a member of ACSA, he was active in coordinating efforts to make all levels of law enforcement more effective.

-Robert enjoys sports in general and is a big fan of the Dodgers, thrilled when they won the World Series this year.
+Robert enjoys sports in general and is a big fan of the Dodgers.
+He was thrilled when they won the World Series this year.

-Growing up, his family was not especially religious but at the age of 40 Robert decided to become Bar Mitzvah.
-He is very determined in all he does (used to do 1,000 sit-ups every morning!) but in general has a quiet nature.
-He enjoys most music but prefers listening to “oldie goldies.”
+Growing up, his family was not especially religious, but at the age of 40, Robert decided to become Bar Mitzvah.
+He is very determined in all he does (he used to do 1,000 sit-ups every morning!), but in general he has a quiet nature.
+He enjoys most music, but prefers listening to “oldie goldies.”
 Same with TV.
-He loves all the old shows like “The Waltons,” “Adam 12” and Bonanza — which are often on in the background as he does crossword puzzles.
+He loves all the old shows like “The Waltons,” “Adam 12” and “Bonanza” – which are often on in the background as he does crossword puzzles.

 We are glad Robert is with us at Caring House.
 We look forward to caring for this intelligent and accomplished man.

 Robert died on December 25, 2020.
 Honor him.
 Remember him.